dpa99c/cordova-plugin-gemini-x-example/README.md

 - As the model processes the message, the response fragments will be displayed in grey in the "Conversation" section.
 - When the model has processed the message, the final model response will be displayed in black.

-### Multi-modal conversation
-The Gemini Pro Vision model does not yet support multi-turn conversations with images.

 # License
 ================